Granit Xhaka is a conundrum for Unai Emery to solve at Arsenal

 Granit Xhaka continues to split opinion among Arsenal fans.
 Should he keep his place in Unai Emery's starting line-up?
 Or do his weaknesses outweigh his strengths?
 We examine the statistics as he prepares to face England with Switzerland, live on Sky Sports on Tuesday.

 It has been an eventful start to the season for Granit Xhaka.
-The midfielder was awarded senior status at Arsenal when he was named as one of new head coach Unai Emery's five captains on the eve of the campaign, but four weeks on and his place in the team is up for debate.
+The midfielder was handed senior status at Arsenal when he was named as one of Unai Emery's five captains on the eve of the campaign, but four weeks on and his place in the team is up for debate.

 There was a poor performance in the opening day defeat to Manchester City, when he was substituted after 70 minutes at the Emirates Stadium, and he did not even make it out for the second half against Chelsea a week later.
 Xhaka kept his place in the team against West Ham and Cardiff, but many supporters are wondering how much longer he will stay there.